How Warehouse Security Guards Protect Your Assets

 Think of it like a regular health checkup for your warehouse.
 You need to know what’s working well, where the weak spots are, and what you can do to strengthen your defenses.
 This process helps you justify your security budget, hold your providers accountable, and create a safer, more efficient environment for everyone.

-Key Metrics for Security Success
+Key Metrics to Track for Security Success

 To understand how well your security is performing, you need to track the right data.
 Key performance indicators (KPIs) are specific metrics that show you whether you’re hitting your security goals.
 Instead of guessing, you can use these numbers to get a clear picture.
 Start by tracking the number of security incidents per month, such as theft, vandalism, or unauthorized access.
 A downward trend is a great sign.
 Also, measure your team’s incident response time—how quickly are issues identified and resolved?
 Other important metrics include inventory shrinkage rates, the number of false alarms, and safety compliance records.
 These figures give you concrete evidence of what’s working and where you need to focus your efforts.